wet-boew/wet-boew-php/README.md

 ##Benefits

-* Helps to minimize the duplication of content and code (such as titles and dates)</li>
+* Helps to minimize the duplication of content and code (such as titles and dates)
-* Improves consistency by separating content from the template code</li>
+* Improves consistency by separating content from the template code
-* Automates the breadcrumb trail</li>
+* Automates the breadcrumb trail
-* Conforms to WCAG 2.0 AA</li>
+* Conforms to WCAG 2.0 AA
-* Uses WAI-ARIA to enhance accessibility</li>
+* Uses WAI-ARIA to enhance accessibility
 * Supports Firefox, Opera, Safari, Chrome, and IE 7+

 ##Minimum Requirements

-* Build folder from WET 3.1
+* dist folder from WET 3.1 Core
 * PHP 5.3+
 * Apache 2.x Web Server